aholstenson/numeric-types/README.md

 npm install numeric-types
 ```

-## Status
+## Features and status

 This is currently an early release.

+* Rounding modes: up, down, half down, half even, half up, floor and ceiling
+* Decimal number representation
+  * `Decimal` on top of `number` with limited precision of 15 digits
+  * __Planned__: `BigDecimal` for more precise numbers, with up to `Number.MAX_SAFE_INTEGER` digits
+  * Basic math operations: add, subtract, multiply, divide
+* Integer representation
+  * __Planned__: `Integer` for integers between `Number.MIN_SAFE_INTEGER` and `Number.MAX_SAFE_INTEGER`
+  * __Planned__: `BigInteger` for large integers

 ## API

 In this library all numeric types are immutable, so functions always return a
 new instance.
 Each numeric type provides a limited API to support their
 creation and basic use.

-Operations on the number types is provided as separate
+Operations on the number types is provided as separate functions that can be
-functions that can be imported.
-This design is to allow the library to take
-advantage of tree-shaking.
+imported.
+This design is to allow the library to take advantage of tree-shaking.

-### `static NumericType.fromNumber(1.2): NumericType`
+* `static NumericType.fromNumber(value: number): NumericType`

   Create an instance of the numeric type from a regular JavaScript number.

-### `static NumericType.fromString('1.2e10'): NumericType`
+* `static NumericType.fromString(value: string): NumericType`

   Create an instance of the numeric type from a string.

-### `numericType.toString()`
+* `numericType.toString(): string`

   Turn the numeric type into a string representation supported by `fromString`.

 ## `MathContext` and rounding